At the Mercy of the Common Noise: Blow-ups in a Conditional McKean--Vlasov Problem: Introduction

-To get a better feel for the workings of (\ref{MV}), consider the conditional law of $X$ absorbed at the origin, given the common noise $B^0$.
-This defines a flow of random sub-probability measures $t\mapsto \nu_t$, where $\nu_t:=\mathbb{P}(X_t\in\!\cdot\,, \, t<\tau \, | \, B^0)$ for all $t\geq0$, describing how the mass of the system evolves.
-In particular, we have $L_t=1-\nu_t(0,\infty)$, which gives the accumulated loss of mass up to time $t$, so a blow-up corresponds to a strictly positive amount of mass being absorbed at the origin in an infinitesimal period of time.
-A priori, the associated jumps of $L$ are not uniquely specified by (\ref{MV}), however, at any time $t>0$, we can fix a canonical choice in terms of the left limit $\nu_{t-}=\mathbb{P}(X_{t-}\in\!\cdot\,, \, t\leq\tau \, | \, B^0)$ according to the minimality constraint \eqref{eq:BU_PhysicalCondition} introduced in Section 2 below.
+To get a better feel for the workings of (\ref{MV}), consider the conditional law of $X$, with absorption at the origin, given the common noise $B^0$.
+This defines a flow of random sub-probability measures $t\mapsto \nu_t$, where thus describing how the `surviving' mass of the system evolves.
+In particular, we can then write $L_t=1-\nu_t(0,\infty)$, which gives the accumulated loss of mass up to time $t$.
+From this point of view, a blow-up corresponds to a strictly positive amount of mass being absorbed at the origin in an infinitesimal period of time.
+A priori, the associated jump of $L$ is not uniquely specified by the equation (\ref{MV}) alone, however, we can fix a canonical choice in terms of the left limits $\nu_{t-}$ of $\nu_{t}$, at any given time $t>0$, according to the minimality constraint \eqref{eq:BU_PhysicalCondition}, which will be introduced in Section 2.

-By Lemma \ref{density_process} in Section 2, there is a density $V_t$ of $\nu_t$ for all $t>0$.
-Figure \ref{fig:theonlyfigure} illustrates the flow of these densities, for two given realisations of common noise $B^0$, one of which leads to a blow-up whose timing and magnitude is specified by the minimality constraint \eqref{eq:BU_PhysicalCondition}.
+In Lemma \ref{density_process} below, we show that there is a density $V_t$ of $\nu_t$, as defined above, for all positive times $t>0$.
+Figure \ref{fig:theonlyfigure} illustrates the flow of these densities, for two given realisations of the common noise $B^0$---one of which leads to a blow-up, whose timing and magnitude is specified by the aforementioned minimality constraint.